artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 >
 > "But if so," Elisha cried out, "it will go on forever.
 If they possess no certainty and are never fully convinced of anything men will always take refugee in aphorisms and maxims.
 I am not insensitive to human suffering, but the slow cure is sometimes the surer … only if there be first an indisputable interpretation of reality and a moral system drawn from it, will men be able to live, as engineers and architects work, with assurance."

+I can imagine this conversation occurring between the mature Milton Steinberg and his younger self.
+"Can we withdraw into our books...?"

+I occasionally doubt the utility of my continuing philosophical investigations.
+Of course some investigation is appropriate, but once you have considered the main arguments why continue?
+Shouldn't we focus on our more immediate problems?
+I believe that privileged like myself are obligated to give back.

+Like Elisha, I think one answer is that the philosophical investigation is a form of giving back.
+This answer requires you to believe that there is more to discover, and that you are well-suited to discover it.

+My fear is that I am not able, and that I use the investigations as an excuse to avoid the messy, uncomfortable work of making the world a better place.
+Demonax seemed to feel similarly.

 ## Conversation While Realizing the Necessity of Faith

-The third conversation is between Elisha and a philosopher who, like Elisha, believes we can develop a firm metaphysical foundation---this conversation is when Elisha looses faith in his metaphysical foundation.
+The third conversation is between Elisha and a philosopher who, like Elisha, believes we can develop a firm metaphysical foundation---this conversation is when Elisha looses his faith in the possibility of a firm metaphysical foundation.

 > "See," he [the philosopher] urged, "how generous nature has been with us, equipping our minds from birth with sure truths for which we need not labor and which no sane person ever challenges.
 Will the boldest skeptic deny that two and two equal four, no more, no less; that the whole is the sum of its parts; that equals, added to equals, yield equals; that every effect must have a cause; that A cannot be B and its opposite at the same time, that …?
-But why belabor so obvious a point  Each of you can list dozens, hundreds, perhaps thousands of principles of like character. …"
+But why belabor so obvious a point?
+Each of you can list dozens, hundreds, perhaps thousands of principles of like character."
 >
+> …
+>
 > "As you spoke," Elisha [said] … "I detected a gap in your argument---you left unabridged the interval between innate ideas and the syllogism you quoted.
 After all it is a far cry from the assertion that if equals are added to equals the results are equals, and the major premise, 'All men are mortal.'
 The former is indeed a judgement of pure reason.
 The latter, on the other hand, involves the concepts 'men' and 'mortality' and an inference as to their association---all derived from sense and hence subject to all the uncertainties of physical experience.
 >
-> "Now my question is this: how do you make the transition from innate ideas to such generalizations at the universal mortality of humanity? …
+> "Now my question is this: how do you make the transition from innate ideas to such generalizations as the universal mortality of humanity? …

+Elisha has a good question.
+How can we transition the innate certainty we have in logic and mathematics to reality?

 Euclidean geometry is useful because it is a good model of physical space.
-This utility made Elisha believe that it gives us certain knowledge of reality, but its certainty is only as good as its correspondence with nature.
-We have since learned that physical space does not, in general, match Euclidean geometry.
-Thus, mathematical certainty is isolated from reality.
-I believe this is the point Elisha is making when he says "how you make the transition?"
+But, unlike the Greeks, we know that physical space is not perfectly described by Euclidean geometry; it just happens to be quite accurate in Earth's gravitational field.
+Thus Euclid's derivations may seem like certain statements about reality, but they are not.
+The derivations are isolated from reality, and only correspond with it as much as the axioms used to derive them correspond with reality.

+This disconnect between mathematics and reality is subtle.
+I think many engineers and scientists haven't realized it, given my own experiences, and because the disconnect is highlighted prominently in the introductory chapter of a great math textbook:

 > Why does arithmetic have such wide application in spite of the abstractness of its concept?
 >